andpatt/acpatt.com/hugo/content/en/blog/the_continuing_website_saga.md

 It took me a very long time to make, and at the time I couldn’t really put my finger on why.
 I knew I found it immensely frustrating but it’s only with coming back that I can see what was going on.

-I lost that website after I moved house (and had to tear down [my homelab](blog/my_first_homelab)), and I didn’t try to make another until late ast year.
+I lost that website after I moved house (and had to tear down [my homelab](blog/my_first_homelab)), and I didn’t try to make another until late last year.
 I made the same mistake this time as I did all those years ago; both times I didn’t start with a static site generator and a pre-built theme because I wanted to prove I could write the HTML/CSS from scratch.
 Difference is that this time I wanted the site to be a bastion of good coding practises.
 My requirements were:

 Uses HTML5 wherever possible.
 Mobile-first, responsive design.
 Interactive-ready.

 I’d heard Next.JS was a cool platform, so I started with that.
 I think I had a bit of that dunning-kruger confidence and I spent maybe 3 days playing with the example site before I understood that not only was I out of my depth, I was actually in the wrong pond.
 So I confessed my mistake to my colleagues and had a look through other frameworks available.
-I did time with SemanticUI, but couldn’t figure
+I did time with SemanticUI, but couldn’t figure out how to even install it, never mind build a website with it!
+I eventually landed on PureCSS.

 ![Homepage using pureCSS](img/website_full.png)

 It took me a while but I got quite far with this one.
 I was quite picky about what I wanted, and I needed to extend the classes so much that in the end I gave up and just wrote the whole thing in html and CSS again.
 And I did.
 And it looked like absolute arse, but it worked!
 It was responsive, it rendered properly on mobile and it used HTML5 components.

-But it wasn’t going to be a good advert for me as a professional, so I installed hugo and found a very nice theme and that’s where we are now.
+But it wasn’t going to be a good advert for me as a professional, so...
+I installed hugo and found a very nice theme and that’s what you're looking at now.

 So what have I learned?
 I learned that I did not do the due diligence to decide why I actually wanted a website. the actual reason is that I wanted to be able to write things like this, to provide an entrypoint into my professional life and to attach my CV to.
 I got caught up with wanting to feel like I could do front-end dev and I overestimated how much time I would want to invest in this project.